The Technology Of Online Gambling: Past, Present, And Future

 Nowadays, good casinos use 128-bit SSL data encryption; and the very best of the best use 256-bit data encryption, making them technically bulletproof!

 Now some very well-known names such as Betdaq and Betfair came about in 1998; and by this time, you could pretty much find all the most popular gambling games online.
-The graphics weren’t quite as stunning, but you could already play video poker, baccarat, blackjack, online bingo, etc.
+The graphics weren’t quite as stunning, but you could already play video poker, baccarat, blackjack, or Paddy Power Bingo.

 Now when it comes to the U.S. specifically, they had a bit of a kerfuffle.
 Their IGPA (Internet Gambling Prohibition Act) was approved in 1999.
 They also tried to weave the Federal Wire Act from 1961 into internet gambling, which is really quite a story in itself!